christian-byrne/Keckley/README.md

         - a few spare seconds of choppiness (frame drops) might be a better outcome than having a few keyframes with very jarring/disconnected inpainted sections
     - make multiple composite/keyframe blends for each keyframe and have selection process keyframe by keyframe where user selects with arrow keys which composite to use in the final blended output

-### Blend Composites with Keyframe Groups
+### Composite Inpainted Alpha Layers with Keyframe Groups
-- blend composite with the keyframe groups (including keyframe itself) of the original video
+- blend inpainted alpha layers with the keyframe groups (including keyframe itself) of the original video
     - blending parameters/mode determinatino algorithm
 - optionally, based on config, upscale the blended frames based on config's models, tiling, etc.